Why On-Page SEO is Important

 Every webpage should have a unique meta description that includes the page’s primary keyword.

-Kermit typing
+kermit typing

 Why should they include keywords if they aren’t a ranking factor?
 When a user searches for a term, it will be bolded in every place it appears, including meta descriptions.